IntelliJ IDEA overview

 Inspections not only tell you where a problem is but also provide quick fixes that help you deal with it right away.
 Click the red bulb next to the highlighted code, or press Alt+Enter to choose a fix:

 IntelliJ IDEA provides multiple ways to generate common code constructs and recurring elements, which helps you increase productivity by delegating routine tasks to the IDE.
 This includes generating code from predefined or custom code templates, generating wrappers, getters and setters, automatic pairing of characters, and more.
 Press Alt+Insert to open a popup with the available constructs you can generate from your caret position.
-See Generate code for more detail.
+For more information, refer to Generate code.

 Integration with developer tools